Hematopoietic Cell Transplantation for Multiple Myeloma

 2. Planned first and second transplantation should be within a 6-month period.

-The use of natural killer cells in autologous stem cell transplantation (ASCT) for the treatment of MM is considered experimental and investigational because the effectiveness of this approach has not been established.
+The use of natural killer cells in autologous stem cell transplantation (ASCT) for the treatment of MM is considered experimental, investigational, or unproven because the effectiveness of this approach has not been established.

 3. Policy Limitations and Exclusions